science of happiness | wellbeing blog

 In this way, you avoid disappointment and raise your overall satisfaction.

 You can raise your awareness about default assumptions and disappointments.
-Then, consider the probability of things going wrong proactively and realistically, like the flight being delayed or even canceled or a promise not being kept.
+Then, consider the probability of things going wrong proactively and realistically, like the flight being delayed or even canceled, or a promise not being kept.

 The Greatest Accomplishment and Greatest Reward

-You can notice and work on any disappointments step-by-step.
+You can notice and work on any disappointments step by step.

 Each time you feel stressed or frustrated, you can learn what matters to you, set goals, make plans, and take steps to achieve them because: